Harvesting Water from Air

-Iran is one of the most water-stressed countries in the world.
-In the arid south of Iran there is a lack of drinking water and water for agriculture.
+In many regions in central Asia there is a lack of drinking water and water for agriculture.
 Currently, the locals depend on water transport by truck or ship, or rely on power-expensive sea water purification techniques.
-But despite the lack of rain, atmospheric humidity is high in the region bordering the Persian Gulf and the Sea of Oman, creating a potential for water harvesting from air.
+But despite the lack of rain, atmospheric humidity is high in many of those regions, creating a potential for water harvesting from air.

-The Dasht foundation aims to build and test dew catchers on the arid island of Hormuz in the Persian Gulf.
+The Dasht foundation aims to build and test fog harvesters in the arid regions of central Asia.
 Construction is simple: we set up two masts, with a durable mesh in between, and collectors below.
 The moisture trapped in the mesh makes its way to storage containers through gravity.
 The water can be made suitable for drinking through filtering, or it can be used to grow fruits and vegetables.
 This can yield a stable source of income for local communities.